girlscript/winter-of-contributing/C_CPP/Macros in C/Macros.md

 <br>
 <br>

 You might be wondering **what is the need of Function like macros** when it is entirely similar to defining a function.
 Well, the interesting thing is, that when we define a function using a Macro, it takes any kind of data type.
-This actually allows us to do function overloading upto some extent in C, which is not really a function of C, unlike C++.
+This actually allows us to do function overloading upto some extent in C, which is not a function of C, unlike C++.
 <br>
 <br>